-Measure the chocolate and place it into a glass or a stainless steal bowl.
+Measure the chocolate and place it into a glass or a stainless steel bowl.

 Heat the heavy cream in a heavy-bottomed saucepan over medium heat until starts simmering, but do not let it simmer.
 Remove from the heat, and pour over the chocolate.
-Let it sit like this for 3-5 minutes (depends on how much chocolate you need to melt).
+Let it sit like this for 3-5 minutes (depending on how much chocolate you need to melt).

 When time is up, start mixing using a rubber spatula.
 Keep mixing, scraping the sides of the bowl occasionally until it's smooth with homogenous consistency.
 Use it right away as a chocolate sauce or cover it with plastic wrap.
 Make sure it touches the ganache; there should be no air pockets between the ganache and the wrap.

 Let it sit at room temperature to stabilize and thicken.
-It can take for up to 2 hours before it becomes a peanut butter consistency.
+It can take up to 2 hours before it becomes a peanut butter consistency.
 At this stage, use it to frost a chilled cake or as a filling.
-If it becomes too thick, you can reheat it in the microwave for only 5 seconds at a time and mix to see if you get the desired texture.
+If it becomes too thick, you can reheat it in the microwave for only 5 seconds at a time and mix it to see if you get the desired texture.

 How to make a whipped ganache

-After you prepare your ganache mixture, cover it with plastic wrap and let it cool down and stabilize at room temperature.
+After you prepare your ganache mixture, cover it with plastic wrap and let it cool down and stabilize it at room temperature.
 The mixture will thicken a lot but will stay very pliable.
 When the peanut butter consistency is reached, you can whip it to make it denser and fluffy.
-The whipping will add more volume to the ganache and make it ready for piping cupcake decorations, or using as cake filling or frosting.
+The whipping will add more volume to the ganache and make it ready for piping cupcake decorations, or use as cake filling or frosting.

 Remove the plastic wrap and start whipping it on low using a hand mixer.
-Then, change speed to medium and whip until it’s fluffy, increased in volume, and lighter in color.
-The whipped ganache should keep its shape on a spatula (think of buttercream consistency).
+Then, change the speed to medium and whip until it’s fluffy, increased in volume, and lighter in color.
+The whipped ganache should keep its shape on a spatula (buttercream consistency).
 It’s very important to not overbeat it or it can split.